Learning Direct Optimization for Scene Understanding

 The key insight is that comparison of $\bfx$ and the render $\bfg(\bfz_t)$ may yield much more information than simply the value of the error measure $E$.
-For example, if $\bfx$ contains a mug, and the prediction of $\bfz_t$ has the overall size and position of the mug correct, but the pose is incorrect so that the mug handle is predicted in the wrong place, a comparison of the two images (e.g.\ by subtraction) will show up a characteristic pattern of differences which can lead to a large move in $\bfz$ space.
-In contrast, if the handle positions are far apart, there may be no gradient information pushing $\bfz$ in the correct direction.
-Another problem is that the optimization may be misled when the observed image contains noisy features in a form of object textures, shadows, etc., while a prediction network can learn to ignore such distractions.
+For example, consider a scene $\bfx$ containing a mug viewed from above.
+If the prediction of $\bfz_t$ has the overall size and position of the mug correct, but the pose is incorrect so that the mug handle is in the wrong place, a comparison of the two images (e.g.\ by subtraction) will show up a characteristic pattern of differences which can lead to a large move in $\bfz$ space.
+In contrast, if the handle positions are far apart, a small change its position will not change the error at all, so there is zero gradient.
+Indeed this error will not change until there is an overlap between the predicted and observed handles.

-This optimization strategy is not limited to computer graphics and image analysis.
-Another possible application is e.g.\ explaining the acoustic signal of a piece of music in terms of notes played by different instruments.
+Another problem is that the optimization may be misled when the observed image contains noisy features in a form of object textures, shadows, etc., while LiDO Prediction Network can learn to ignore such distractions.

-\paragraph{Related Work:} To our knowledge, the trained \ourMethodFull method which makes \emph{repeated} use of the prediction network is novel.
-There are a number of works that use a trained \emph{initialization} network, see e.g.\ \cite{williams-revow-hinton-97} who used a neural network to predict the latent variables of deformable hand-written digit models, and more recently work such as AIR \cite{eslami-heess-etal-16} network which initializes objects sequentially and NSD (Neural Scene De-rendering, \cite{wu-tenenbaum-kohli-17}), but these work on synthetic scenes (cartoon objects with fixed colours, \eg from a Minecraft game).
-The work of IM2CAD \cite{izadinia-shan-seitz-17} and \cite{romaszko-williams-moreno-kohli-17} use such initialization methods in a realistic scenario and apply their models to real scenes.
+Our contributions are: \begin{enumerate} \item We develop a general framework for the joint refinement of all the considered LVs in a multi-object scene, including the shape and appearance of the objects, illumination and camera variables, without the need to choose a specific error metric $E$ to measure of the mismatch between the input image and the predicted image. \item We show that \ourMeth generally produces better solutions in shorter time and is more stable than standard optimizers, since the $\bfz$-update directly targets the optimal $\bfz$ rather than simply moving downhill. \item We show that \ourMeth is better able to handle mismatch between the data generator and the fitted scene model, in terms of synthetic vs. real images mismatch, object shape mismatch, and mismatch due to the texture and other nuisance variables. \end{enumerate}